comp350spring2021/websiteRepo/README.md

 For more information on Hugo and its documentation click [here](https://gohugo.io/documentation/).

-I will give a brief overview of this repository and it's contentents:
+I will give a brief overview of this repository and it's contents, for a detailed writeup of Hugo and how to make changes to the documentation website checkout the [Hugo Tutorial](HugoTutorial.md)

 ## Config File
 The `config.toml` file is a configuration file for your Hugo project.
 In this file you can adjust settings to how you want your website to look and act.
 Also you will specify a theme for your website.
 To take a look at the themes click [here](https://themes.gohugo.io/).
+If you like the look of the website the way it is now, then you probably won't need to change this very much.

 [This project uses the "Geekdoc" theme](https://themes.gohugo.io/hugo-geekdoc/)